I'm an aspiring writer, but overall, I am an American who seeks a better United States of America.

 Fortunately he wasn't on the meds long enough to affect him permanently.
 He was able to get out, but they forced him back into his parents' custody and they later threw him out of the house.
 He became homeless for almost a year because of that.
 S.S.I. doesn't even pay him enough to live off of.

-The person who had made that post in the comments section of the above-described article went by the username of Snickering Hound. (*Note - "S.S.I." is Social Security Income that one can collect from the Social Security Administration for a disability.)
+The person who had made that post in the comments section of the above-described article went by the username of Snickering Hound. (*Note - "S.S.I." is Supplemental Security Income that one can collect from the Social Security Administration.
+However, it appears that he may have been referring to Social Security Disability Income, which is from a different government program from the other one.)
 In my humble opinion, as in the case of Dr. Yoo, any psychiatrist who blames a child for being abused should have their medical license revoked, and Dr. Yoo should not even be allowed to go near children in any professional capacity.

 As I have stated previously herein, I may not be a medical expert.
 However, like many of you, I am a prudent consumer who warns people to steer clear of quacks and charlatans in the mental-health profession.
 My concern is that many of them misuse the so-called "Asperger's Syndrome" diagnosis to drum up business for themselves under fraudulent pretenses.